lonyelon/Opencraft/docs/Updates.md

 The windows port needs:

-1. The DLLs for glfw.
+1. The DLLs for glfw
-2. _The boost thread lib._ Done.
+2. _The boost thread lib._ Done
+3. _CMake_ Done

 *Known Bugs*
 * 0x6: Mipmap fails at cube borders